J. Denny and Jenny Beaver

 Congratulations and thank you

-Takayla Gadberry, Cara Echols, Jena O’Brien, Amryn Dover and a Beaver-to-be-named for serving as J. Denny and Jenny in 2018-19!
+Jarod Siekman, Robert McMullen-Ruppert, Cara Hamilton and Grace Zachrich for serving as J. Denny and Jenny in 2019-20!

-Applications to be J. Denny and/or Jenny are accepted for the two weeks following the reveal, which happens at a basketball game in January or February.
-The process then includes an interview with the newly-revealed Beavers and an in-suit audition.
+Applications to be J. Denny and/or Jenny for 2020-21 will be accepted through Feb.
+20. The process then includes an interview with the newly-revealed Beavers and an in-suit audition.

 Intrigued?
 Talk to a former student-performer on the sly.
-(Remember, your identity will be a closely guarded secret!)
-And be watching for announcements about the reveal in early January.
+(Relax, your identity will be a closely guarded secret!)

 Friend J Denny and Jenny on Facebook